 A railtour on April 5th 1980 saw 25038 & 25073 work the Euston - Pwllheli 'Cambrian Coast Express' out & back between Wolverhampton and Twywn.

 On June 2nd 1980 25038 was north of the border working the 10.44 Glasgow Queen Street - Dundee and the 13.39 return both with 27029.

 The NE/SW produced a fine set of workings on July 11th 1980, with 25038 & 25093 working the 15.35 Birmingham New Street - York and returning with the 19.31 York - Penzance as far as Bristol Temple Meads.

 September 25th 1980 finds 25038 on a ballast working at Streetly, on the old Midland line between Sutton Coldfield and Walsall.
 Not too much has changed on the locomotive.
 The boiler room ventilation grille is now a solid panel, the inter-gangway doors on the cab front have long since been sheeted over and the locomotive now carries the infamous corporate BR blue livery with full yellow ends.

 Photograph courtesy Paul Bettany

-During October 25038 moved to Kingmoor, despite this move 25038 put in some mileage on passenger workings thst were many miles away from Carlisle.
-On November 19th it worked a late evening Crewe - Cardiff service, by 28th it was on the 13.15 Birmingham New Street - Norwich, coming back the next day with the 15.18 ex Norwich.
+During November 25038 moved north to Kingmoor, despite this move 25038 put in some mileage on passenger workings that were many miles away from Carlisle.
+On November 19th it worked the 19.30 Crewe - Cardiff service, by 28th it was on the 13.15 Birmingham New Street - Norwich, coming back the next day (29th) with the 15.18 ex Norwich.